panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ## 5. Summary

-The referencial equality (using `===`, `==` or `Object.is()`) determines whether the operands are the same object instance.
+The referential equality (using `===`, `==` or `Object.is()`) determines whether the operands are the same object instance.

-The manual equality check of objects requires manual comparison of object values.
-While this check requires writing by hand the properties checks, I often find it useful to compare simple objects.
+The manual equality check of objects requires a manual comparison of properties' values.
+While this check requires writing by hand the properties checks, I often find this approach convenient because of its simplicity.

-When the compared objects have a big list of properties of the objects structure is determined during runtime, a better approach is to use shallow check.
+When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.

 In case if the compared objects have nested objects, the deep equality check is the way to go.

-Hopefully, my post has helped you understand the specifics of checking object in JavaScript.
+Hopefully, my post has helped you understand the specifics of checking objects in JavaScript.